Technical Resources

 on demand, in any quantity he or she wants, for free.
 New Internet

-programs, such as "archie," "gopher," and "WAIS," have been
+programs, such as "archie," "gopher," and "WAIS,"

 developed to catalog and explore these enormous archives of